Villa of the Mysteries: Interpretation of the frescoes

-Based on the subject matter and order of the frescoes, they are intended to be read as a single narrative.
-The scenes represent different moments in the initiation ritual into the Bacchic Mysteries.
+Because of the subject matter and order of the frescoes, they are typically read as a single narrative.
+The scenes are typically understood to represent different moments in the initiation ritual into the Bacchic Mysteries.
 Women and satyrs are featured prominently, with the villa owner's family possibly acting as models for the women and children depicted in the frescoes.
 Given the widely accepted theory that the murals portray aspects of the cult of Bacchus, some propose that the frescoed room itself was used to conduct initiations and other rituals, although the exact use of this room is heavily debated.
 Molly Swetnam-Burland has argued against this interpretation of the room, stating that when compared to other depictions of Bacchus in religious contexts around Pompeii, the Bacchus in these frescoes is different in key aspects, demonstrating that this is not a religious space.
+Elaine K. Gazda argues that the restorations have made possible the identification of the women depicted in the frescoes, not as the same woman repeated throughout an initiation scene, but as portraits of different women with their own individualized features.
+She identifies the matron in the last mural as the domina of the villa, the bride in the sixth mural as her daughter, the Bacchus as the dominus, and the others as the men and women of the familia, such as relatives and enslaved people.